 Other popular stops: Pelindaba Lavender Farm in the middle of the island, one of the largest in the country, for a taste of all things lavender in the aromatic store, housed in a historic island home—and host to the July lavender festival.
 Krystal Acres Alpaca Farm, also mid-island, where more than 50 endearing alpacas roam the gentle pasture slopes.
 Stroll around the farm and browse the store for alpaca everything—socks, scarves, toys, and sweaters.

-Celebrating our 19th year, Crystal Seas offers premier kayaking adventures along the west-side of San Juan Island from late April to early October.
-Join us for a three-hour, sunset, full-day or multi-day kayak tour to experience the thrill of a lifetime!
+Voted 'Best Tour Company on the West Coast' by Sea Kayaker Magazine for 2013, Crystal Seas offers premier kayaking adventures along the west-side of San Juan Island from late April to early October.
+Join us for our 20th season on a three-hour, sunset, full-day or multi-day kayak tour to experience the thrill of a lifetime!
 Crystal Seas specializes in small groups and custom/family tours.
 We offer free transportation from downtown Friday Harbor to our launch site and provide all of the gear you will need.
 Singles, couples, families and groups are welcome. [more...]

 Since 1987, Adventure Associates has specialized in all-women and coed whale watching paddles and sea kayaking trips.
 Our expert naturalists share on- and off-water secrets of these magical island communities.
 Small tour groups (5-12) enjoy great cuisine, a relaxed pace and camaraderie around the campfire.
 Enjoy three-day whale watch paddles, six-day sea kayak expeditions and six-day multi-sport (hike, bike & sea kayak) adventures for women.
 Camping, kayak equipment and all meals included.
 No experience needed. [more...]